-10 Must-Know Pros & Cons of an Accounting Career
+10 Must-Know Pros and Cons of an Accounting Career

-Like nearly everything in life, a career in accounting has its positives and negatives.
-But the truth is that it’s not so much that the career itself is good or bad, but rather that it’s the right fit for certain people and not for others.
+Like nearly everything in life, accounting careers have positives and negatives.
+But the truth is not that the career itself is good or bad, but rather that it’s the right fit for certain people and not for others.

 What you’ll think of an accounting career depends on your personality, working style and life priorities.
-Once you understand the possible pros and cons of an accounting career, you can make an informed decision on whether it’s the right career path for you.
+Once you understand the possible pros and cons of an accounting career, you can make an informed decision.

-So should you get “behind the wheel” of an accounting career?
-Take a look at these pros and cons of an accounting career to steer yourself in the right direction.
+So is accounting a good career for you?
+Take a look at these pros and cons of accounting to steer yourself in the right direction.

 Pros of an accounting career